Sándor Puhl

-He was elected as IFFHS' World's Best Referee of the Year four consecutive times: 1994 - 1997.
+He was elected as IFFHS' World's Best Referee of the Year four consecutive times, from 1994 to 1997.

+After retirment

-After retiring as a referee, he was deputy chairman of the Hungarian Football Association (2000-2006).
+After retiring as a referee in 2000, he was deputy chairman of the Hungarian Football Association (2000–2006).
 He also worked as a co-commentator for a Hungarian sports TV channel.

+Personal life

 Puhl spoke Hungarian, German, Italian, and English.

 Puhl died on 20 May 2021, at the age of 65 from post-COVID-19 complications during the COVID-19 pandemic in Hungary.